Unified Access Gateway can be used as a web reverse proxy and can act as either a plain reverse proxy or an authenticating reverse proxy in the DMZ.

-Unified Access Gateway provides secure remote access to an on-premises deployment of VMware Identity Manager.
+Unified Access Gateway provides secure remote access to an On-Premises deployment of Workspace ONE Access.
 Unified Access Gateway appliances are typically deployed in a network demilitarized zone (DMZ).
-With VMware Identity Manager, the Unified Access Gateway appliance operates as a Web reverse proxy between a user's browser and the VMware Identity Manager service in the data center.
-Unified Access Gateway also enables remote access to the Workspace ONE catalog to launch Horizon applications.
+With Workspace ONE Access, the Unified Access Gateway appliance operates as a web reverse proxy between a user's browser and the Workspace ONE Access service in the data center.
+Unified Access Gateway also enables remote access to the Workspace ONE catalog to start Horizon applications.

 Understanding Reverse Proxy

-Unified Access Gateway provides remote access to VMware Identity Manager and Web applications with or without authentication from browser-based client and then launch Horizon desktop.
+- Unified Access Gateway provides remote access to Workspace ONE Access and web applications with or without authentication from browser-based client and then launch Horizon desktop.